carbonblack/traefik/docs/configuration/backends/ecs.md

 # ECS Provider

-Træfik can be configured to use Amazon ECS as a provider.
+Traefik can be configured to use Amazon ECS as a provider.

 ## Configuration